thecamp-toolbox/Livrable-WIP/readme.md

 - Ajouter des if () partout pour que ça fonctionne même quand certains champs sont absents
 - Find a way to limit number of items on portfolio slide to 8 and distribute on any number of slides (ex.
 15 items => 2 slides)
 - Better 'user' profile that allows for linking (tel info, avatar image, etc.)
+- Download of all documents on project page

 ## Before going live